 Along with the playing schedule, each team in the league will have added refereeing duties throughout the season.
 These reffing duties are found on the regular season schedule.

-Refereeing teams are asked to provide an R-1 (Up-ref), R-2 (Down-Ref) and Scorekeeper (Flip-score).
-It is acceptable for the R-2 to also keep the official paper score sheet in his/her hands.
-Upon completion of the match, this reffing team is responsible for making sure the winner, score and captains signatures are clearly stated for the match in which it works.
+Refereeing teams are asked to provide an R-1 (Up-ref), R-2 (Down-Ref), and Scorekeeper (Flip-score).
+It is acceptable for the R-2 to also keep the official paper score sheet in their hands.
+Upon completion of the match, this refereeing team is responsible for making sure the winner, score, and captains' signatures are clearly stated for the match.

-A copy of the official hand signals are available on the Rules & Regulations page found on the "Resources" section of the MGVA website.
+A copy of the official hand signals are available in the "Resources" section of the MGVA website.
 Should a team need assistance via “Shadow Reffing” a match, contact a board member or experienced referee.

-A season schedule will be released Teams must be ready to play and/or ref their scheduled matches, unless otherwise communicated.
+A season schedule will be released, and teams must be ready to play and/or ref their scheduled matches, unless otherwise communicated.
 Failure to do so will result in forfeiture.